AKA: Seattle Public Library, Carnegie Library #1, Seattle, WA; Seattle Public Library, Central Library #1, Seattle, WA

 Building History

-Raised in NY State, Charles Wesley Smith (1887-1956), a lawyer by training, served as the Librarian of the Seattle Public Library from 1895-1907, and it was he who campaigned most strenuously for the new building's construction.
-Smith resigned on 09/30/1907, just after the construction of the city's new Carnegie Library to work as WA State Examiner of Municipal Corporations.
+Interestingly, it was Charles W. Smith, a lawyer by training, who campaigned so vigorously for the Carnegie Library's construction, but he chose to serve as the Librarian of the Seattle Public Library between 1895 and 1907.
+Shortly after its completion, Smith resigned on 09/30/1907 to work as WA State Examiner of Municipal Corporations.
 His successor as City Librarian, G.A.C.
 Rochester, said of Smith: "Mr. Smith's decision to leave library work and resume the practice of law was deeply regretted by his friends in Seattle and in the library world.
 The splendid record of growth of the library during the twelve years of his administration and the present high standing of the institution in the community are the best tributes to his faithful and energetic service."
 (See Seventeenth Annual Report of the Seattle Public Library, [Dearborn Printing Company, 1908], p.
 5.)

 Building Notes